Should We Be Pre-training? An Argument for End-task Aware Training as an Alternative

 \section{Conclusion}

-In this work, we have advocated for a paradigm shift in the way we approach pre-training.
-We have motivated making pre-training more end-task aware when the end task is known in advance.
+We have advocated for a paradigm shift in the way we approach pre-training.
+We have motivated making pre-training more end-task aware when the end-task is known in advance.
 Our work introduced two novel end-task aware training algorithms: \etamcap~ (\etam) and \metamcap ~(\metam).
-In Section \ref{results-and-discussion}, through experiments on 3 different datasets, we demonstrated the ability of our proposed algorithms to improve performance and data-efficiency over their end-task agnostic counterparts.
+In Section \ref{results-and-discussion}, we demonstrated the ability of our proposed algorithms to improve performance and data-efficiency over their end-task agnostic counterparts.

 This work suggests several promising directions for future work.
-First, it would be interesting to see if end-task aware training of generalist models like BERT and RoBERTa result in improved accuracy and efficiency; both in terms of data and computation.
-Also, instead of learning coarse task level weights, can further performance improvements be achieved via finer-grained example level weighting as in \citet{wang2020optimizing}?
+Instead of learning coarse task level weights, can further performance improvements be achieved via finer-grained example level weighting as in \citet{wang2020optimizing}?
 Can meta-learning algorithms like \metam~ enable more effective utilization of previously discarded \citep{aroca-ouellette-rudzicz-2020-losses} pre-training auxiliary tasks like Next Sentence Prediction (NSP) \citep{devlin2018bert}?
 We hope this work spurs conversation around these questions and many more.